mikenakis/VsDebugLogger/README.md

 When I compare various approaches to logging on my machine, I observe the following:

-- Emitting 1000 lines one-by-one via "System.Diagnostics.Debug.WriteLine()" takes a total of 1524 milliseconds.
+- Emitting 1000 lines one-by-one via **System.Diagnostics.Debug.WriteLine()** takes a total of 1524 milliseconds.
 That is an absolutely terrifying 1.5 millisecond per line.

-- Emitting 1000 lines one-by-one via a "System.IO.StreamWriter" into a "System.IO.FileStream" and invoking "Flush()" after every single line takes a total of only 4.4 milliseconds.
-That is 4.4 microseconds per line, i.e. 350 times faster.
+- Emitting 1000 lines one-by-one via a **System.IO.StreamWriter** into a **System.IO.FileStream** and invoking **Flush()** after each line takes a total of only 4.4 milliseconds.
+That is 4.4 microseconds per line, i.e. an astounding 350 times faster.

 I do not care what are the technical or (quite likely) managerial excuses behind this situation, but to me it clearly means that some folks at Microsoft are incompetent dimwits who should be milking goats instead of trying to develop world-class software.

 # What is the solution

-VsDebugLogger aims to fix this problem.
-The idea is that we do all of our logging to a text file, (flushing each line to ensure that no line is lost if our application freezes,) and we have an external process running (it could also be a Visual Studio plugin) which keeps reading text as it is being appended to the file and emits that text to the debug output window of Visual Studio.
+VsDebugLogger fixes this problem.
+The idea is that we do all of our logging into a text file, (flushing each line to ensure that no line is lost if our application freezes,) and we have an external process running (it could also be a Visual Studio plugin) which keeps reading text as it is being appended to the file and emits that text to the debug output window of Visual Studio.
 This way, our application is only affected by the minimal performance overhead of writing to a log file, while Visual Studio can take all the time it wants to render and scroll its output window on its own threads.

 # How to use VsDebugLogger